-chocolate marzipan recipe – soft, melt in the mouth marzipan with cashew, chocolate and coconut goodness.
+chocolate marzipan recipe with step by step photos – soft, melt in the mouth marzipan with cashew, chocolate and coconut goodness.

-if you love chocolates and cashews then try these delicious chocolate marzipan…. i made them for the easter. i don’t know how to tell you…. this chocolate marzipan was sooooo good. i finished it in one day 🙂 did not even keep it for easter. but i will make these again.
+if you love chocolates and cashews then try these delicious chocolate marzipan…. i made them for the easter. i don’t know how to tell you. this chocolate marzipan was sooooo good. we finished it in one day 🙂 did not even keep it for easter. but i will make these again.

 this is one of the traditional ways of making marzipan…. so be prepared to have some time, patience and a lot of hand exercise. in fact i wanted to make marzipan adding natural food colors. one of them was supposed to be a brown chocolate marzipan.